History of Berliner FC Dynamo (1978–1989): New titles, goal record and European cup drama (1983–1986)

 BFC Dynamo reached the semifinals of the 1985-86 FDGB-Pokal.
 The team was drawn against 1.
 FC Lokomotive Leipzig.
 BFC Dynamo won the first leg 4–2 at home on 29 April 1986.
 Uwe Zötzsche scored both goals for 1.
 FC Lokomotive Leipzig on penalties.
 BFC Dynamo then met FC Karl-Marx-Stadt on the 20th matchday on 5 April 1986.
 The team lost the match 2–1.
 The loss against FC Karl-Marx-Stadt was the beginning of a series of weak results in the league.
 The return leg against 1.
 FC Lokomotive Leipzig was played at Bruno-Plache-Stadion on 6 May 1986.
 Uwe Zötzsche scored another goal on penalty for 1.
 FC Lokomotive Leipzig in the return leg.
 BFC Dynamo lost the match 3-1 and was eliminated on the away goal rule.
 1. FC Lokomotive Leipzig had scored a total of three goals on penalties against BFC Dynamo in the semi-finals.
 BFC Dynamo played a number of draws in the following league matches.
 The team was only three points ahead of second-placed 1.
-Fc Lokomotive Leipzig and four points ahead of third-placed FC Carl Zeiss Jena after the 24th matchday.
+FC Lokomotive Leipzig and four points ahead of third-placed FC Carl Zeiss Jena after the 24th matchday.
 The team then met FC Carl Zeiss Jena at the Ernst-Abbe-Sportfeld on the 25th matchday on 14 May 1986.
 BFC Dynamo lost the match 3–1.
 The team was now only two points ahead of second-placed FC Carl Zeiss Jena and third-placed 1.
 FC Lokomotive Leipzig before the final matchday.
 FC Carl Zeiss Jena also had a better goal difference.
 BFC Dynamo eventually won the league title after a 4–0 victory over bottom team BSG Stahl Riesa at the Friedrich-Ludwig-Jahn-Sportpark on 24 May 1986.
 Michael Schulz scored two goals in the match.
 It was the club's eighth consecutive league title.
 The team ended up just two points ahead of second-placed 1.
 FC Lokomotive Leipzig.
 The former long-term team captain Frank Terletzki retired after the season.
-Olof Hirsch left for 1.
+Olaf Hirsch left for 1.
 FC Union Berlin and Artur Ullrich for F.C.
 Hansa Rostock.
+Terletzki had made his first appearance with the first team of BFC Dynamo in 1969 and had played 17 seasons for the team.
+In total, Terletzki had played in 489 matches for BFC Dynamo.